Essentials of Visual Storytelling for Wedding Photographers

 Essential photos, are… essential!
 They’re the kind of shots that are going to be a huge hole in your album if you don’t have them and you can guarantee the couple will spot.

-Have a list of essential shots with you on the day and tick them off as you go so that you don’t forget anything.
-Your list will come from the itinerary of the day so it might vary depending on the wedding, but it’ll become easier and more instinctive as you do more weddings and at some point it might be something you have with you more as a reassurance than a go to tick list.
+Have a list of essential shots with you on the day and tick them off as you so that you don’t forget anything.
+Your list will come from the itinerary of the day so it might vary depending on the wedding, but it’ll become easier and more instinctive as you do more weddings and at some point it might be something you just have with you more as a reassurance than a go to tick list.

 What Are ‘Essential’ Shots?